 The final element of the movie worth analyzing is Fox’s chemistry with costar Lloyd.
 In addition to the love story between Glover and Lorraine Baines-McFly (Lea Thompson), Marty and Doc Brown’s friendship is the core which holds the overarching story together.
 It’s an intriguing relationship between two completely different archetypes — a feisty teenager and a mad scientist — that remains one of the great on-screen pairings in cinema history.
 It feels unique given how normally the dynamic between characters of this age-range would play more like a mentor-mentee relationship, such as that between Sir Alec Guiness’ Obi-Wan Kenobi and Mark Hamill’s Luke Skywalker in Star Wars (1977).
 Fox and Lloyd feel like a true, equitable friendship built upon mutual respect and contrasting character strengths, a fiery cocktail of youthful vigor and wacky elderly perspective.

-Back to the Future is one of those universally enjoyable, endlessly entertaining motion pictures like Mad Max: Fury Road (2015), Tremors (1990), or Toy Story (1995) that you can recommend to anybody.
-It’s basically a perfect movie, as far as I’m concerned; I struggle to think of a single negative element worth mentioning, let alone analyzing.
+Back to the Future is one of those universally enjoyable, endlessly entertaining motion pictures like Fury Road (2015), Tremors (1990), or Toy Story (1995) that you can recommend to anybody.
+It’s a near perfect movie, as far as I’m concerned; I struggle to think of a single negative element worth mentioning, let alone analyzing.
 I haven’t met one person who doesn’t like this movie, and yet its appeal can’t be correlated to a shallow story or any convenient character stereotype.
 It’s a smart yet universally appealing picture that proved audiences can respond to a story that treats them like adults and bothers to think outside the box.
 Back to the Future is a timeless movie that checks off every box of efficient, effective filmmaking and bothers to think of comedy in terms of cinema, rather than however many standup routines one can cram into 100 minutes where actors stand and talk at each other in close-up.
 It’s a true mixed breed of sci-fi, comedy, and coming-of-age romance, and it succeeds on all three fronts with flying colors.

-SUMMARY & RECOMMENDATION: Like I said, I cannot recommend a movie any higher than I can with Back to the Future.
+SUMMARY & RECOMMENDATION: Like I said, I cannot recommend a movie higher than I can Back to the Future.
 I find it as enjoyable now as I did when I was ten years old.
-Like Star Wars, I’ve grown to appreciate it more and more as the years go by and have a greater understanding of what makes the movie tick.
+Like Star Wars, I’ve grown to appreciate it more as the years go by and have a greater understanding of what makes the movie tick.
 It runs high on a stock pile of creative, cinematic humor, playful musical and action set-pieces, and terrific characters you’ll remember forever.

 —> Back to the Future drives through MY HIGHEST RECOMMENDATION at 88 mph.